 “We are concerned that hacking and even attempted hacking could slow down that research,” Demers said.

-The publication of the indictment is an implicit acknowledgement from the Justice Department that the suspects are likely to be apprehended by U.S. law enforcement in the immediate future.
+The publication of the indictment is an implicit acknowledgement from the Justice Department that the suspects are unlikely to be apprehended by U.S. law enforcement in the immediate future.
 John Demers, assistant attorney general for national security, told CyberScoop in February that, if prosecutors believe an arrest is likely to occur “within a reasonable time frame,” the government will keep charges sealed.

 The indictment is available in full below.